 Making sense of airline award schedules

-With the above out of the way, below I wanted to share some tips for actually making sense of the importance of these timelines, given how complicated snagging award seats can be.
+With the above out of the way, below I want to share some tips for actually making sense of the importance of these timelines, given how complicated snagging award seats can be.
 Below are some thoughts, in no particular order.

 Not all airlines release award seats when the schedule opens

-There’s a myth that if you call an airline at 12:01AM on the day the schedule opens, every flight will have award space.
-This simply isn’t true.
-There may be award space on some flights.
-There most definitely won’t be award seats on all flights.
 So if you call at 12:01AM and there’s not a seat on the flight you want, that doesn’t necessarily mean someone else beat you to it.
 There are a few airlines that offer an award seat guarantee, but this is the exception rather than the norm.

 Award seats don’t necessarily become available at 12:01AM